TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis-luiscontainers-installandconfigurecontainers.md

 ## **Recommended Steps**

-* After you publish an application, you use the LUIS runtime using a URL in the shared runtime.
+* After you publish an application, you use the LUIS runtime using a URL in the shared runtime

-* Alternatively, you can [package your published LUIS models](https://docs.microsoft.com/azure/cognitive-services/luis/luis-container-howto?tabs=v3#export-packaged-app-from-luis) into a container and directly use the container for the runtime.
+* Alternatively, you can [package your published LUIS models](https://docs.microsoft.com/azure/cognitive-services/luis/luis-container-howto?tabs=v3#export-packaged-app-from-luis) into a container and directly use the container for the runtime

-* Containers give you the freedom to manage your LUIS application in a connected container environment.
+* Containers give you the freedom to manage your LUIS application in a connected container environment

-* You can also use containers as a work around if you go beyond the [allowed transaction per second in your resource](https://azure.microsoft.com/pricing/details/cognitive-services/language-understanding-intelligent-services/).
+* You can also use containers as a work around if you go beyond the [allowed transaction per second in your resource](https://azure.microsoft.com/pricing/details/cognitive-services/language-understanding-intelligent-services/)

 * Learn [how to install and configure containers](https://docs.microsoft.com/azure/cognitive-services/luis/luis-container-howto)

-* Learn about [LUIS key management experience](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-keys) and the differences between authoring and prediction keys.
+* Learn about [LUIS key management experience](https://docs.microsoft.com/azure/cognitive-services/luis/luis-concept-keys) and the differences between authoring and prediction keys